By Polly Sparling and Sabrina Sucato

 Fruit wines are the stars at Baldwin: The strawberry and spiced apple wines are brilliant offerings, with previous black raspberry and red raspberry wines (the latter is named Trilogy in honor of the owners’ triplet grandchildren) were medal winners at the 2014 Finger Lakes International Wine Competition.
 The vineyard list includes several whites, off-whites, and reds, as well.

 Sip this: Perfect for the fall season, Spiced Apple “comes in a Mason jar with a cinnamon stick,” says Wendy Landolina, a member of the Baldwin family.
 “It tastes like Grandma’s apple pie in a jar.”

 Don’t miss: Wine flights and afternoons spent sitting out on Baldwin’s lawn

 Paul Deninno, owner and winemaker at this Catskills winery, takes eco-consciousness to a new level.
 “Our grapes are grown organically,” he says, “and we use sheep for weed control and fertilizer.”
-Currently, there are 13 varieties available, ranging from bold reds to dry whites to sweet roses.
+Currently, there are 12 varieties available, ranging from bold reds to dry whites to sweet roses.
 The Red Fox Merlot, “has been aging in our cave for 18 months,” says Deninno, referring to the winery’s concrete underground room, which provides the constant temperature and high humidity that’s perfect for aging wine.
-Look for the house-brewed kombucha while you’re there, too.

 Sip this: “We are probably best-known for our Cabernet Franc, which we call Black Bear,” says Deninno.